dibene/TallerDeProyecto2/README.md

 ## Description

-It's a real-time project that get the location of a transportation vehicle of people We will show in real time the location in a embebed google maps of a determinated vehicle.
+It's a real-time project that get the location of a transportation vehicle of people We will show in real time the location in an web page with an embedded google maps  with a custom pin of a determined vehicle.

 ## Prerequisites